pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 # OpenBiodiv RDF Guide

-This is the Open Biodiversity Knowledge Management System (OpenBiodiv/ OBKMS) RDF Guide.
-It is intended to fully describe the data model of OpenBiodiv/ OBKMS and aid users in generating OpenBiodiv/ OBKMS-compatible RDF and in creating working SPARQL queries or other extensions for OpenBiodiv/ OBKMS.
+This is the Open Biodiversity Knowledge Management System (OpenBiodiv/OBKMS) RDF Guide.
+It is intended to fully describe the data model of OpenBiodiv/OBKMS and aid users in generating OpenBiodiv/OBKMS-compatible RDF and in creating working SPARQL queries or other extensions for OpenBiodiv/OBKMS.

 This is a **literate programming document**.
 This means that the formal description of the data model (i.e. ontology) is found within the document itself and is extracted from it with a program (`noweb`).

+## Motivation

+The raison d'être of the OpenBiodiv/OBKMS data model is to enable the operation of a semantic database as part of OpenBiodiv/OBKMS.
+The data model consists of two parts:

+1. Recommendations on how to correctly to express certain statements using existing data models together with examples examples of correct usage.

+2. The OpenBiodiv Core Model, which is an OWL ontology together with recommended usage and examples of itself.

+## Recommendations for the use of existing data models

+The OpenBiodiv/OBKMS application domain is the semantic publishing of taxonomic, systematic, biodiversity, and related information.
+In this section we review existing data models from the application domain and make recommendations about their usage.

+## OpenBiodiv Core Ontology

 ## Imported ontologies